zynomon/error.base/download/index.md

 <p><b>SHA512 verification:</b></p>
 <pre><code>shasum -a 512 *.iso</code></pre>
+<sub>note that using '*' on a folder filled with tons of files can bring issues., soon we will follow up a consistent pattern for it</sub>
 <p>Compare the output with the published checksum value found in the accompanying text file.</p>

 <hr>